9ci/docker/nine/README.md

 ## Install the tomcats and apps

+Based on the type of install you'll be doing, edit the customer-compose.yml, the developer-compose.yml or the teamcity-compose.yml and check the CATALINA\_OPTS for each tomcat to be sure they work for your system.

 Use one of the following commands based on the type of install you're doing:

 ```